prisma/prisma-examples/introspection-only/typescript/sqlite/script/README.md

 1. Migrating the database schema using SQL
 1. Update your Prisma schema by untrospecting the database with `prisma2 introspect`
 1. Generating Prisma Client to match the new database schema with `prisma2 generate`
-1. Use the update Prisma Client in your application code
+1. Use the updated Prisma Client in your application code

 For the following example scenario, assume you want to add a "profile" feature to the app where users can create a profile and write a short bio about themselves.